apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 potentially AWS KMS (for SSE-KMS) and AWS DynamoDB (for S3Guard).

-It must have its own unique *Token Kind*, to ensure that it can be distinguished from the other token identifiers when tokens are being unmarshalled.
+It must have its own unique *Token Kind*, to ensure that it can be distinguished from the other token identifiers when tokens are being unmarshaled.

 | Kind |  Token class |
 |------|--------------|